jmfr236/uky-campus-expansion/README.md

 Provide a brief (one or two paragraphs) statement to conclude the proposal.
 This will likely be restating what you said in the introduction, but also (re)consider the format we used in the first assignment (a topic with a motivating question).

 In the future I would like to have buildings update with the parcel time slider.
 We have all the information to achieve this but the pop-ups between the parcel and building polygons conflict with each other and at some points will not allow you to select smaller parcels under buildings.
+I am considering removing pop-ups from the parcel data and adding pop-ups for the buildings.
+THe general public would not find the parcel details valuable, only valuable for FM personnel.
 I would also like to add a Road Ownership layer.
 Lastly improve the for mobile use, I would like the image modal content to adjust dynamically with screen sizes.
+Create a scrollable story map with a some background information and discuss the importance of parcel data.

 ## IV.
 References